Process Account :: Normal/Abnormal Loss » Illustration

-A product is finally obtained after it passes through three distinct processes.
+A product is finally obtained after it passes through four distinct processes.
 The following information is available from the cost records.

 Materials